 I received my Ph.D. in political science from the Travers Department of Political Science at the University of California, Berkeley in May 2016.
 Since then, I have served as a Lecturer in the Department of Political Science at San Diego State University and a Lecturer in the Department of Political Science at the University of California, Irvine.

-My research has been supported by a National Science Foundation Graduate Research Fellowship and the Institute of Governmental Studies at Berkeley.
+My research has been supported by a National Science Foundation Graduate Research Fellowship, the Institute of Governmental Studies at Berkeley, and the University Grants Program at SDSU.
 Before Berkeley, I attended Rice University, where I completed a BA in Psychology and Political Science.

-Broadly, my research focuses on information in media and electoral campaigns, the inferences voters make therefrom, and how this connection shapes politicians' behavior.
-Particularly, I am interested in how partisan stereotypes constrain perceptions of politicians' biographies and personality.
+Broadly, my research focuses on information in media and electoral campaigns, the inferences voters make therefrom, and how these communications and inferences shape politicians' behavior.
+Particularly, I am interested in how partisan stereotypes constrain the behavior of politicians, both in campaigns and while in office.
 I am also deeply interested in methodological issues related to attitude measurement, experimental design, survey methodology, and psychometrics.

-If you have any questions, or would like copies of my working papers, replication archives, or instructional materials, please feel free to contact me.
+If you have any questions, or would like more recent copies of my working papers, replication archives, instructional materials, or anything else, please feel free to contact me.